brendt/stitcher.io/src/content/book/09-test-factories.md

 Also, we want to avoid passing too much configuration directly into the `InvoiceFactory`, because it will become a mess very quickly.
 So how do we solve this?

-Here's the answer: we allow the developer to optionally pass a `PaymentFactory` to `InvoiceFactory`, this factory can be configured however the developer wants.
+Here's the answer: we allow the developer to optionally pass a `PaymentFactory` to `InvoiceFactory` so that this factory can be configured however the developer wants.
 Here's how that looks:

 ```php
 public function paid(<hljs type>PaymentFactory</hljs> $paymentFactory = null): self